cloudfoundry/stratos/changelog.d/0005-capi-3229-roles-by-username.md

   in their orgs.
 Adds now go to `POST /v3/roles` by username and origin and Cloud Foundry resolves the user itself, as the CF API intends for org managers.
 Removes still resolve the GUID, since a role is deleted by GUID and the user is a listable member by then.
+The org Users list now shows the new member as soon as the add succeeds, using the user GUID from the created role, instead of waiting for a manual refresh.

 [Chores]
 - fw-capi bumped v3.222.4 → v3.229.1, absorbing its breaking metadata